-How Does China Keep the Yuan at a Fixed Exchange Rate?In a world of volatile foreign currency movements, exactly how does China maintain a fixed exchange rate?
+In a world of volatile foreign currency movements, exactly how does China maintain a fixed exchange rate?
 First, China promises to redeem dollars for yuan at the fixed rate.
 To do so, it must keep a good supply of dollars in reserve.
 Instead of holding dollar bills, it holds U.S. Treasuries, which it can quickly sell for dollars.
 As China's economy grows, it must buy more and more U.S. Treasuries to meet the growing number of yuan.
-As a result, China is the largest holder of Treasuries.
+As a result, China is the largest foreign holder of Treasuries.

 Right now, the dollar is used as the currency of choice for most international contracts.
 All oil contracts must be transacted in dollars.
 This has been the case since the U.S. went off the gold standard in 1973.

 The dollar being the world's global currency is one reason the U.S. debt has grown so large.
 It keeps the dollar in demand, thus keeping Treasury interest rates low.
-In a way, China's desire to keep the yuan low makes it buy U.S. Treasuries.
+China's desire to keep the yuan low makes it buy U.S. Treasuries.
 This keeps yields low, which helps the U.S. housing market by keeping mortgage rates low.
 For more on how this works, see The Relationship Between Treasury Notes and Mortgage Interest Rates.

 China could, theoretically, threaten to sell its Treasury holdings, putting the value of the U.S. dollar into freefall.
 However, it's not in China's best interests to do so.
 By threatening to sell U.S. Treasuries, China would quickly devalue its own holdings.
 Even so, it's been unwise for the U.S. to allow itself to become so indebted to any other country.

 To let the yuan freely float, China should allow all its residents to hold foreign currency and buy foreign assets.
 This would allow the Chinese Government to hold less dollars and lessen the trade imbalance with the U.S. Then there would be less focus by the U.S. Congress calling for an increase in the yuan's value.
-(Article updated January 31, 2012)
+Article updated April 13, 2014